ohgodimlemon/ToxiGuard-arygupta04-X-ohgodimlemon-/README.md

 2. **Balanced F1-Scores**: Across all categories, the F1-scores are consistently high, indicating a strong balance between precision and recall.
 3. **Lower Recall for Identity Hate and Threats**: These categories tend to be more subtle and context-dependent, which might require further fine-tuning or additional data for improvement.

-### Model Evaluation Techniques

-The models were evaluated using the following methods:
-- **Cross-Validation**: Ensures generalization by splitting the dataset into training and validation folds.
-- **Confusion Matrix Analysis**: Used to assess the rate of false positives and false negatives for each category.
-- **ROC-AUC Scores**: Calculated to assess the separability of positive and negative cases for each model.

 ### Example Dataset

-The models were trained and evaluated using publicly available datasets like:
+The models were trained and evaluated using publicly available dataset from Kaggle:
 - **Jigsaw Toxic Comment Classification Challenge Dataset** (Google Kaggle)
-- Custom-curated data specific to Discord communication patterns.

 ### Future Enhancements

 To improve the bot's classification accuracy:
-1. Incorporate transformer-based models like **BERT** or **RoBERTa** for more nuanced text understanding.
+1. Fine tune the bot for racist comments
 2. Expand the training dataset to include more real-world Discord messages.
-3. Use transfer learning to adapt the models for domain-specific content.
+Train model for detecting toxic abbreviations.

 ---

-You can refine the numbers and metrics further based on your actual results.
-Let me know if you need help generating visualizations for performance, like a precision-recall curve!